 Q: Do I need to have a root canal just because I have to have a crown?

-A: No. While most teeth which have had root canal treatments do need crowns to strengthen the teeth and to return the teeth to normal form and function, not every tooth that needs a crown must also have a root canal.
+A: No. While most teeth that have had root canal treatments do need crowns to strengthen the teeth and to return the teeth to normal form and function, not every tooth that needs a crown must also have a root canal.